 Experts are sure that the answer to this question may not be valid only for the re-opening but that this way of working is going to be the new normal.
 Before the crisis for example offices had a low occupancy levels of 40%-50% on average, and spaces were as well not optimally used.
 Everybody was working hard on getting data to maximize the usage of the buildings to increase profitability and comfortable areas.

-The last past weeks have changed the priorities almost everyone reacted properly and we now find comfortable to work remotely, but what is going to happen after this crisis?
+The last period of time have changed the priorities almost everyone reacted properly and we now find comfortable to work remotely, but what is going to happen after this crisis?

 - Companies ensuring healthy, safe and flexible workplaces with help of desk sharing and accurate occupancy and environment data